tess1o/go-ecoflow-api-server/README.md

 integration for monitoring and management purposes.

-The server does not store any customer data, to access your Ecoflow devices you need to send Access and Secret Tokens as headers.These tokens are not logged and not recorded.
+The server does not store any customer data, to access your Ecoflow devices you need to send Access and Secret Tokens as headers.These tokens are not logged and not recorded on the server.

 The access token is sent in `Authorization: Bearer XXX` header, the secret token as `X-Secret-Token` header.